biglam/htmlapi-exercise/classnotes/w05/rails_cookbook_hmt.md

 # Rails Cookbook HMT

-[i]: As part of the homework review - run through this process of switching the association between Recipes and Ingredients from "has_and_belongs_to_many" to a "has_many :through".

 Did anyone notice any limitation to the HABTM association between the Recipe and Ingredient models?

 The biggest is surely that there is no way to say *how much* of any given ingredient is needed on each recipe.